Harry5haw/Geyser-Genomics/README.md

 ### The 1 in 64 Million Chance

 This isn't a random number; it's grounded in a core concept of population genetics known as the **Hardy-Weinberg principle**.
 It's the scientific method for estimating how rare a genetic trait is.
-The principle is expressed with this elegant equation:
+The principle is expressed with the equation:

 $$ p^2 + 2pq + q^2 = 1 $$